GitHubDragonFly/Android_Tablet_Test/README.md

 This app is as experimental as the above mentioned related project but a bit more elaborate.
 The above mentioned related project can be used to compile the latest prerelease version of the libplctag library.
-Do realize that using any version other than v2.1.20 could cause the app produce a different result (it will probably show an error but might be something else).
+Do realize that using any version other than v2.1.20 could cause the app produce some different results (it will probably show an error but might be something else).

 See [this link](https://github.com/libplctag/libplctag4android/issues/1) for instructions on how to create libplctag AAR.